iCliniq Logo

 • Before taking Spesolimab-sbzo, patients must inform their healthcare provider if they take herbal medicines, vitamins, nutritional supplements, other medications, or over-the-counter (OTC) drugs.

-• Spesolimab-sbzo may lower the ability of the immune system to fight infections, thus increasing the risk of frequent infections.
-Therefore, patients must inform the doctor if they have a history of chronic infections or are suffering from other medical conditions before starting the treatment.
+• Spesolimab-sbzo may increase the risk of recurring infections by impairing the immune system's capacity to combat infections.
+Therefore, before beginning therapy, patients must inform the doctor if they have a history of chronic infections or other health issues.

-• During the treatment with Spesolimab-sbzo, if the patients show any signs or symptoms of infection, such as fever, chills, cough, sore throat, muscle ache, or burning sensation during urinating, the doctor must be consulted immediately.
+• During the treatment with Spesolimab-sbzo, the doctor must be consulted immediately if the patients show any signs or symptoms of infection, such as fever, chills, cough, sore throat, muscle ache, or burning sensation during urinating.

 • The doctor will recommend a test for tuberculosis and may treat the patient in case of a history of TB or active tuberculosis before starting treatment with Spesolimab-sbzo.